Scaredy Cats

 Scaredy Cats is a fantasy comedy children's television series created by Anna McRoberts.
 The series stars Sophia Reid-Gantzert, Daphne Hoskins, and Ava Augustin as Willa Ward, Scout, and Lucy, 12-year-old girls who learn about witchcraft.
 Other main cast members include Carolyn Taylor, Lauren McGibbon, Zibby Allen, Rhys Slack, Fred Ewanuick, April Amber Telek, Bill Reiter, and Michael Teigen.
 Released on October 1, 2021, on Netflix, the series has received generally positive responses.

 Synopsis

 On her 12th birthday, Willa Ward inherits an amulet from her mother.
-She and her friends Scout and Lucy soon learn that it is magical and that Willa's mother is a witch.
+She and her friends Scout and Lucy soon learn that it is magical and that Willa's mother had been a witch.
 Two bad witches Wilma and Wanda, who have been looking for the amulet for over a decade, sense it and come after Willa, seeking to create evil things.
-Rest of the series is all about Willa's journey to learn magic and fight the evil witches with the help of her two friends and a magic potion that turns them into cats.
+The rest of the series is all about Willa's journey to learn magic and fight the evil witches with the help of her two friends and a magic potion that turns them into cats.